croningp/dropfactory/doc/working_stations/drying.md

 ## Drying Station

 The drying station is a simple fan blowing air into a container that was previously cleaned with water and acetone.
 We made sure this additional air flow did not impact our droplet experiments.
+The drying station are at the position 6, 7, and 8 of both oil and aqueous wheels.

 ![Drying STL](../../hardware/3d_parts/various/evaporator.png)